dqops/dqo/docs/dqo-concepts/index.md

  - **[DQOps user home](./home-folders/dqops-user-home.md)**

-    `DQOps user home` is the most important folder.
-When DQOps is started by running `python -m dqops`, the current working folder becomes the `DQOps user home`.
+    `DQOps user home` is the most important folder, it is the place where DQOps stores all configuration and data quality results.
+    When DQOps is started by running `python -m dqops`, the current working folder is used as the default `DQOps user home`.

-    DQOps will set up a folder tree to store the list of monitored data sources and the configuration of data quality checks for all imported tables.
+    On the first run, DQOps will set up a folder tree to store the list of monitored data sources and the configuration of data quality checks for all imported tables.
 The configuration is stored in YAML files for simplicity of editing in Visual Studio Code.